Quantum dynamics of perfect fluids: Acknowledgments

 \section{Acknowledgments}

 We thank the organizers and participants of the EPFL Bernoulli Center workshop \emph{Effective Field Theories for Hydrodynamics} for their hospitality and for lively discussions.
-W.G. is supported by the US Department of Energy grant no. DE-SC00-17660.
-The work of P.T. has been supported in parts through a joint UK Research and Innovation (UKRI) partnership with the US National Science Foundation (NSF) under grant no. EP/Z003423/1.
+W.D.G. was supported by the U.S. Department of Energy Grant No. DE-SC00-17660.
+The work of P.T. has been supported in part through a joint United Kingdom Research and Innovation (UKRI) partnership with the U.S. National Science Foundation (NSF) under Grant No. EP/Z003423/1.